canada-ca/digital-playbook-guide-numerique/fr/6-utiliser-normes-solutions-ouvertes.md

 - Run tests automatically as part of the build process **(Digital Services Playbook (US))**
 - Perform deployments automatically with deployment scripts, continuous delivery services, or similar techniques **(Digital Services Playbook (US))**
 - Conduct load and performance tests at regular intervals, including before public launch **(Digital Services Playbook (US))**
+- Determine how users would be affected if your service was unavailable for any length of time and how that's changed since beta **(Digital Service Standard (UK))**
+- Determine the most likely ways the service could go offline and how you plan to stop them **(Digital Service Standard (UK))**
+- Determine your strategy for dealing with outages, including who's responsible and the decisions they can make **(Digital Service Standard (UK))**

 **Automated Decision Systems:**
 {: .dpgn-data-ignore}